russcarver/ionic4-project-template/readme.md

 ## Running the Project
  - To run the project in a browser, type: `npm start`.
  - To run the project in Xcode, build the project (see above), open the `.xcworkspace` file in `<proj-root>/platforms/ios/` into Xcode and then choose **Product > Run**.
  - To run the project on an Android device or simulator, type: `npm run run-md-dev` or `npm run run-md-test`.
-For a quick build that shouldn't be used for testing, type `npm run run-md-fast`.

 ## Dev Landing Page
 - You can use the `src/app/dev-landing-page/get-page.ts` file to force the app to load a particular page in the dev environment.
 This can be useful for development and troubleshooting.